 After initially losing a Michelin star, she gained it back in 2007, becoming only the 4th female to run a 3-starred Michelin restaurant.
 Having been awarded the French Legion of Honour, she is a regular judge on shows like Netflix’s Final table.

 Chef Antoinin Carême as he was known, was considered the original celebrity French chef of his time, in the era of Emperor Napoleon Bonaparte.

 Câreme grew up in the kitchens, having been abandoned as a child by his parents during the 1789 French Revolution, and finding shelter in a brasserie which trained him as an apprentice and gave him room and board.

-He went on to train as a patissier (baker) and gained fame for his piece montées which were several feet high.
+He went on to train as a patissier (baker) and gained fame for his cakes, especially his piece montées which were several feet high.
 He became renowned were these masterpieces that are today considered a French wedding tradition.

 As a result of his success, he began to mix in high society, eventually even becoming the chef de cuisine to the Prince Regent of England, later King George IV.

 By 1833, he was one of the most important French chefs and cookbook authors of the 19th century.
 He published the cookbook L’art de la cuisine française au XIXe siècle (“The Art of French Cuisine in the 19th Century”), that contained 5 volumes and became the culinary reference of all time.

 In it he would establish the rules for the art de la table and include a classification of French sauces, although instead of calling them “mother sauces”, he called them Grandes et Petites sauces (“great and small sauces”).

 Following the footsteps of Chef Carême, was the great Auguste Escoffier.
 He too would systemize many of the basics of classic French cuisine, writing several books on the subject.

 His 1907 Le guide culinaire (A guide to modern cookery) is today referred to as the “French cook’s bible”.